Chess Board

 I was gluing everything in sections at this point, so I glued the corners and the side panels in place next.
 I used regular Titebond I for the dowel pins and some Titebond Quick & Thick on the tops and bottoms of the corner pieces, as I didn’t think the regular wood glue would adhere well to the finished cherry.
 I gave them overnight to dry and by the next morning they were solid.

 The final piece was the top.
 I went to do a dry fit one final time (since things were now glued in place), and I was a little worried at first.
 I couldn’t get one dowel pin to fit properly and, because of how the holes were laid out and drilled, I couldn’t just turn the board and get it to fit.
 The corners had a little bit of wiggle room, so I thought maybe they shifted a bit while gluing.
 I removed what I thought was the problem dowel and the top fit fine.
 I tried it again with the dowel in place and it was just a bit of a snug fit.
 A little bit of pressure would be all it needed…PHEW!!!
-Honestly, if I didn’t have one out of eight dowels in place, this thing probably would budge anyway.
+Honestly, if I didn’t have one out of eight dowels in place, this thing probably wouldn’t budge anyway.

 I applied glue one final time (remembering to put some super glue on the top of the divider), got the top in place and clamped it down.
 To get pressure on all four corners, I had to place the chess board on my finishing cart.
 This gave me just the right amount of room needed in the corners for clamping.
 While the clamps were in place, and the glue squeeze-out wiped off, I applied finish to the corners and sides of the case.